RCMP investigating theft of all-terrain vehicle

-RIVIERE-VERTE, New Brunswick - The Saint Léonard RCMP is investigating the theft of an all-terrain vehicle from a residence in Rivière-Verte, and are hoping someone from the public may have seen it.
+St. Leonard, N.B.
+The Saint Léonard RCMP is investigating the theft of an all-terrain vehicle from a residence in Rivière-Verte, and hoping someone from the public may have seen it.

 The ATV is a red 2017 Can-Am Renegade 850 EFI.
 It has New Brunswick licence plate number XZ3289 and vehicle identification number 3JBMGAU26HJ000192.

-Officials say it would have been taken during the overnight hours of sometime between December 4th and 5th, from a garage on Chemin Rivière-Verte.
+It would have been taken during the overnight hours of December 4 to 5, 2019 from a garage on Chemin Rivière-Verte.